 William works part time as a law clerk and is active on campus as Vice-President of both the Waikato Law Students’ Association and Waikato Students’ Union.
 William has previously worked in policy areas with the Hamilton City Council and Ministry of Youth Development.

 Stephanie-Anne Ross Membership Officer

 Steph was raised in Otago, in the small, rural town of Balclutha.
-She is now in her second year studying towards a Bachelor of Laws and a Bachelor of Arts at Otago University.
+She is studying towards a Bachelor of Laws and a Bachelor of Arts at Otago University.

 Steph believes in the National Party values of individual responsibility, less government, free enterprise and hard work being rewarded.
 This inspired her to join the Young Nats in her first year of University, and she has been involved ever since.
 Steph was firstly on the Southern Exec as Policy Chair before going the NZYN exec, and continues to hold that role.

 In her spare time, Steph loves to indulge in a cheeky wine with friends over good food, or spend time out on the water with her family.

 Born and raised in Auckland, George is close to completing a BSc in Statistics at the University of Auckland.
 He works part time in retail, which he has done for over 6 years since he was 15.
 He is on of very few people of Georgian ethnicity living in New Zealand.
 George joined the Young Nats in 2013, and has never regretted a moment of it.
 He became heavily involved in the 2014 Election, as well as his local Te Atatu electorate.
 Prior to becoming Co-Chair, George held the role of Deputy Chair, Secretary, as well as Policy Chair, where he successfully carried a remit through at our Annual conference.
 Working alongside Dylan Parshotam, Northern became the first region in the Young Nats history to be chaired jointly by 2 people.
 In his spare time, George enjoys playing Golf, Gaming, as well the Opera and fine dining.